yusx-swapp/OFM/examples/swinv2_image_classification/README.md

 --elastic_config scripts/swin_elastic_space.json
 ```

-Training on multiple GPUs and wish to lunch distributed training, you can use the following command:
+Training on multiple GPUs and wish to launch distributed training, you can use the following command:
 ```bash
 torchrun --nproc_per_node='your numer of gpus' --nnodes=1 scripts/train_img_classification.py
 --model swinv2 \